Dai Llewellyn: Private life

 Llewellyn married Vanessa Mary Theresa Hubbard in 1980.
 She was the daughter of Lady Miriam Fitzalan-Howard and Lt-Cdr Peregrine Hubbard and a niece of the 17th Duke of Norfolk.
 They had two daughters, actress Olivia Llewellyn (b.
 1982) and Arabella (b.
 1983).
-Llewellyn was known as a 'party animal', regularly bragging about his prowess with women.
+Llewellyn was often described as a 'party animal' and was known for his flamboyant social life.

 Some people may call being a playboy a useless occupation, but I'm not so sure.
 I've not only had fun myself, but there has been fun for many others.

-Often dressed like a latter-day Master of Fox Hounds, he frequented London's clubs quaffing magnums of champagne earning him the soubriquet "Conquistador of the Canape Circuit".
-He once told an old friend journalist Peter McKay over lunch that he had left his "secretary tied up in the bath."
+Known for his social lifestyle, he frequently attended London's private clubs, earning the nickname 'Conquistador of the Canapé Circuit'.
+Journalist Peter McKay recounted that Llewellyn jokingly claimed to have left his secretary tied up in the bath.
 The couple divorced after seven years in 1987, and Vanessa then married John Anstruther-Gough-Calthorpe; one of her children from this marriage is the actress Gabriella Wilde.
 In 1999, Llewellyn inherited the Llewellyn baronetcy upon the death of his father, along with a home in Aberbeeg, near Abertillery.

 His younger brother, Roddy Llewellyn, is a British landscape gardener and gardening journalist, who was at one time romantically involved with Princess Margaret.
-Llewellyn's relationship with his brother was soured when he published a lurid account of Roddy's relationship with Princess Margaret.
-Although Llewellyn later apologised, his brother found it difficult to forgive him, and later made disparaging comments regarding Llewellyn's then fiancée, Christel Jurgenson.
+Llewellyn's relationship with his brother Roddy deteriorated after he published an account of Roddy's relationship with Princess Margaret.
+Although Llewellyn later apologized, tensions remained, particularly regarding comments about his fiancée, Christel Jurgenson.
 The brothers fell out, with many of their comments aired in the tabloid press.
 In 2008, on the news of Llewellyn's failing health, the brothers finally reconciled.

-Although Llewellyn died of bone cancer, he had already been diagnosed with prostate cancer, cirrhosis of the liver and severe anaemia.
-His last affair was with a widow and old friend, Ingrid Seward who was with him when he died, aged 62, on 13 January 2009, at Edenbridge and District War Memorial Hospital in Kent.
+Llewellyn died of bone cancer, having previously been diagnosed with prostate cancer, cirrhosis of the liver, and severe anaemia.
+His last affair was with a widow and old friend, Ingrid Seward, who was with him when he died, aged 62, on 13 January 2009, at Edenbridge and District War Memorial Hospital in Kent.
 His funeral was held at St Mary's Church, Coddenham, near Ipswich.